 - *Trial Advocacy (4 credits)

 - Criminal Practice (4 credits), Pretrial Practice (4 credits) or Family Law Practice (2/4 credits)

 In addition, a student may complete any combination of the following courses to fulfill the requirement:

 - Advanced Criminal Procedure (3 credits)

 - Remedies (3 credits)

 - Moot Court (2 credits)

-A student must receive a “PR” in each first year required course and have at least a cumulative 3.0 grade point average in the upper level courses that qualify the student to receive the certificate.
+A student must receive a “CP” in each first year required course and have at least a cumulative 3.0 grade point average in the upper level courses that qualify the student to receive the certificate.
 Absent approval from the Academic Standards Committee, transferred credits for courses taken at other institutions will be counted with respect to 1L required courses, but will not count towards the Certificate for 2L and 3L courses.

 If a student chooses Criminal Practice and Advanced Criminal Procedure as optional courses, the Litigation Certificate will reflect that concentration as a Criminal Litigation Certificate.
 If a student chooses Pretrial Practice and/or Family Law Practice and/or Virginia Civil Procedure and/or Remedies as optional courses, the Litigation Certificate will reflect that concentration as a Civil Litigation Certificate.